 Ingredients

-- 1 butternut squash peeled, seeds removed, and cubed
+- 1 butternut squash, peeled, seeds removed, and cubed

-- 2 Tablespoons olive oil
+- 2 Tablespoon olive oil

-- 3 Tablespoons honey
+- 3 Tablespoon honey

-- salt and pepper to taste
+- salt and pepper, to taste

 Instructions

-- Preheat oven to 425 degrees F.
+- Preheat oven to 425℉.

-- Spray a large baking sheet with non-stick cooking spray and set aside (I also lined my baking sheet with aluminum foil for easy clean up).
+- Spray a large baking sheet with non-stick cooking spray and set aside.
+I also lined my baking sheet with aluminum foil for easy clean up.

 - In a large bowl, toss squash with olive oil, honey, and cinnamon until all pieces of squash are lightly coated.